ginatrapani/ginatrapani.org/src/md/archive.md

 ### December 2010

-* Announced the (http://smarterware.org/6892/third-edition-of-the-lifehacker-book-due-in-2011)[upcoming third edition of the Lifehacker book], due out in 2011.
+* Announced the [upcoming third edition of the Lifehacker book](http://smarterware.org/6892/third-edition-of-the-lifehacker-book-due-in-2011), due out in 2011.
-* iTunes names This Week in Google one of the (http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewCustomPage?name=pageiTunesRewind10_Podcasts)[Best Podcasts of 2010].
+* iTunes names This Week in Google one of the [Best Podcasts of 2010](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewCustomPage?name=pageiTunesRewind10_Podcasts).

 ### November 2010